|

 Trumpeter swans in North America are divided into three populations for management

-purposes and include the Pacific Coast, Rocky Mountain, and Interior populations.
+purposes and include the Pacific, Rocky Mountain, and Interior populations.

 This plan addresses only the Pacific Population.
 Trumpeter swans nest primarily